Migrating Wordpress posts to Markdown

 I first introduced it at work a few years ago for various documentation sites.
 Together with Material for MkDocs this has been fantastic.

 Since Material for MkDocs has a blog plugin I've been wanting to switch to this for a while.
 I knew that this will allow me to write blog posts more naturally (in a text editor) and treat everything as code.
-I finally got around to it and migrated my old WordPress site.
+I finally got around to it and migrated my old WordPress site to what is now a static site.

 I was always intrigued by Django.
 After all, it's slogan is